by Bernd Schneider and Jörg Hillebrand

 Vulcan is red again in "Star Trek III: The Search for Spock".
 But the red color was considerably toned down for the movie, compared to TOS.
 On the other hand, we now see the border between the day and the night side, so the contrast if much higher than in TOS: "Amok Time".
 Overall, it is believable that it could be the same planet as in TOS.
 The sun and the sky in the ground scenes of "Star Trek III" as well as "Star Trek IV" are rather yellow than red.
 Yet, the red rocks may explain why the planet appears to be overall red, although we must concede that Vulcan is most likely not so geologically homogenous that it would be covered with red rocks or rubble all over.
 While the rocks in the second view of the surface from "Star Trek IV" may appear yellow because of the lighting, later views from Enterprise reveal that there are large areas of ochre or brownish rocks.

-In TNG the planet is always ochre on the day side, in clear contradiction to TOS and even to "Star Trek III".
+In TNG the planet is always ochre on the day side, in contradiction to TOS and even to "Star Trek III".
 There is no way to rationalize this, unless the spectrum of the star or the condition of the atmosphere and soil had radically changed in the 80 years since the TOS movies.
 Different newly filmed takes in TNG: "Sarek" and TNG: "Gambit, Part II" consistently show us this "re-imagination" of the planet Vulcan.

-For TNG-R: "Sarek" yet another CG planet was built to appear as Vulcan.
+For TNG-R: "Sarek", a new CG planet was built to appear as Vulcan.
 It retains the rather brownish color of the original planet model of TNG, while it includes oceans like those in Star Trek Enterprise.
 The CG model of TNG-R: "Gambit, Part II" is likely the same.